atapas/notifyme/README.md

     <td>
       Messages to show as notifications.
 This is expected to be an array of objects.
 The objects must have two properties.
       <ul>
-        <li><b>timestamp:</b> is the timestamp of the time a message was geberated.
+        <li><b>timestamp:</b> is the timestamp of the time a message was generated.
 This must be a of a type long and represent a timestamp.</li>
         <li><b>update:</b> is the message to show as notification.</li>
       </ul>
       Note: The keys timestamp and update can be customized as explained in other properties below.